Administration Building and Resource & Referral Services Learn More →

 Altenheim Retirement Community has long been a part of Wheeling history.
 Known as Altenheim Home for the Aged, the home was originally located close to the intersection of National Road and Bethany Pike, close to the current Springhill Suites location.
 Anton Reymann, the donor of Altenheim, purchased the beautiful old Mount Belleview summer hotel, had the house and grounds renovated, then gave it to a board of trustees to be used as a home for older women, many of whom were "retired" German domestics who had cared for Wheeling's wealthy.
 These ladies were offered life care with all of their needs met.
 The formal opening was held on May 7, 1891.

 Altenheim remained at that site until the building needed too many repairs to be remodeled yet again.
 The old hand-made bricks and crumbling mortar were too deteriorated to be salvaged.
 In 1949, the Board purchased the property of John O. Schenk.
 The home was moved in 1950 to the current location.
 The "new" home was once the site of the A.B.
 Paxton residence, although Mr. Schenk had the original home razed and contracted with Wheeling architect Edward Bates Franzheim to design the Georgian Revival house, originally called "Uplands" and known today as "Altenheim".
 The "new" home was completed in 1922.
-This location was a bit farther out than the original site but was more accessible to the ladies.
-Once purchased by the Board, the home was remodeled to accommodate the residents offering private rooms with private baths, and an elevator.
+This location was a bit farther out than the original Mount Belleview site but was more accessible to the ladies.
+Once purchased by the Board, the home was remodeled to accommodate the residents offering private rooms with private baths.

 For over 60 years, the focus was residential housing for aged women with the residents being offered meals, housekeeping, laundry services, activities and a comfortable, caring lifestyle.
-In 2008, the Board of Trustees made the decision to shift the focus to free-standing, independent housing for older women, men and couples, and constructed 3 A-frame cottages on the east side of the main building.
+In 2008, the Board of Trustees made the decision to shift the focus to free-standing, independent housing for older women, men and couples, and constructed three A-frame cottages on the east side of the main building.
 Two years later, three cottages were added on the rear of the property and in 2014, two more cottages were added on the west side of the main building.